heikadog/zml/README.md

 # Zoophile Mute List GitHub Repo

-This is the current home of the Zoophile Mute List, a mute list for Bluesky that automatically mutes zoophiles and people who actively interact with them.
+This is the current home of the Zoophile Mute List, which is composed of zoophiles and people who actively interact with them.
 This README serves as a directory of sorts, so everything associated with the list is readily accessible.
 Navigate using the links below.

 - [View and subscribe to the mute list.](https://bsky.app/profile/heika.dog/lists/3k3eg23h7ko2i)

-People who are added to the mute list will have a disclaimer below their profile that says "Muted by Zoophile Mute List."
-To use this mute list, select the button at the top that says "Subscribe."
-(On mobile devices, this button may say "Subscribe & Mute.")
-To share this list, select the arrow to the right of the Subscribe button.
+When you subscribe to the list, accounts on the list will have a disclaimer below their profile that says they're muted or blocked by the list.
+To use this list, select the button at the top that says "Subscribe."
+And to share this list, select the arrow to the right of the Subscribe button.

-Subscribing to this list does not automatically block the people on it; you must do this yourself.
+By selecting "Subscribe," you can mute or block all of the accounts on the list.

 ## Directory